vinixnan/java-reinforcement-learning/README.md

 }
 ```

-Alternatively, you can use SarsaLearner if you want to learning after the episode:
+Alternatively, you can use SarsaLearner if you want to learn after the episode:

 ```java